 gives an overview of current trends in manufacturing, installations and markets.

-JRC also produces PV electricity price maps, which combine a standard model for levelised cost of electricity (LCOE) with the geographically dependent PV performance data from its PVGIS
+JRC also supports and produces the PV electricity price maps, which combine a standard model for levelised cost of electricity (LCOE) with the geographically dependent PV performance data from its PVGIS

 Contribution to Standards

-As part of the JRC’s institutional work programme, JRC staff address issues such as power calibration standards for thin film, concentrated PV, organic PV and other emerging products; extension of life-time up to 40 years and standard procedures for rating energy output.
+As part of the JRC’s institutional work programme, JRC staff address issues such as power calibration standards for thin-film PV, concentrated PV, organic PV and other emerging products; extension of life-time up to 40 years and standard procedures for rating energy output.

-The European Commission established the first of these conferences in 1981 (held at Stresa, Italy) to coincide with the launch of the "European PV Pilot Programme".
-Since 1996 the JRC supports the Conference by providing the scientific programme coordination.
-The event organisation (conference and exhibition) and all commercial aspects are handled by WIP (Munich Germany).
-EU PVSEC
+The European Commission established the first of these conferences in 1981 (held in Stresa, Italy) to coincide with the launch of the "European PV Pilot Programme".
+Since 1996 the JRC supports the Conference by providing the scientific programme coordination and EU PVSEC

 is now one of the premiere PV conferences globally, attracting over 1000 papers and about 3000 participants each year.